LexanderO/Cat_Discord_Bot/README.md

 ### 😺 Policy
 Feel free to play with code, use for your discord server, share it with friends, *plz credit me :P*, basicly have fun.
 You may share this repo URL on other websites.
-But **DO NOT** put out a bot running this code or altered version of this code to https://discordbots.org/ or any websites that list discord bots.
+But **DO NOT** put out a bot running this code or altered version of this code to https://discordbots.org/ or any websites that list discord bots without giving this repo and me credit.
 *Thank you! <3*

 ### 😺 Setup Guide - Easy stuff